juxhouse/bela-resources/reference/ECD-File-Format.md

 ## Lines

 This is a line-based format.
-If you need to escape newline characters within your own strings, such as element descriptions, use `backslash` followed by `n`.
+If you need newline characters within your own strings, such as element descriptions, escape them with `backslash` followed by `n`.

 ## Source